 UChicago Medicine received the maximum score in each section, earning an overall 100 points.
 The criteria included:

-- Completing more than 150,000 hours of staff training in in LGBTQ patient-centered care.
+- Completing staff training in LGBTQ patient-centered care.

 - Including both “sexual orientation” and “gender identity” in the patient non-discrimination policy.